-Technical provisions indicate in the balance sheet of insurance companies future obligations from insurance contracts in accordance with the statutory regulations for valuation.
+Technical provisions indicate in the balance sheet of an insurance company future obligations from insurance contracts in accordance with the statutory regulations for valuation.
 They must be also formed in the annual financial statement, if necessary, in a way to permanently ensure the obligations from insurance contracts.